 When it comes to photos, it’s worth asking yourself how important it is to you to keep physical copies as digitising your photo collection can be a great way to save space.
 It can also make it easier to search through your collection, and you’ll be able to access them portably from your phone or tablet.

-If you need to discard photos, there are multiple ways to go about it.
+If you’re looking to discard photos, there are multiple ways to go about it.
 From selling them as craft supplies to donating them to local museums, this article from Zero Waste Week has some great ideas to help you out.

-As well as photos, many of us have sizable collections of DVDs lying around, and these are another prime candidate for downsizing.
+As well as photos, many of us have sizable collections of DVDs – and these are a prime candidate for downsizing.
 Chances are, the majority of the films and series on your shelf are now available on streaming services that you may already subscribe to.
 So, unless you’re a collector, there’s no harm in parting with physical copies.

-The same goes for books: if your collection is a little cluttered, why not replace some of them with digital copies on services like Kindle?
-You don’t need to have an e-reader, as you can access e-books via a web browser or smartphone app.
+The same goes for books: if your collection is a little cluttered, why not replace some of them with digital copies*?
+You don’t need to have an e-reader, as you can access e-books online.

 If you can’t find a new home for your unwanted DVDs, you can easily trade them in for cash or store credit at exchanges such as CeX and Music Magpie.
 Or, why not recycle them with the help of this guide from Recycle Now?